The Benefits of Shopping Local Ripple Through Communities

 Have you received a postcard or letter with “an important matter” regarding your mortgage?

 Have you received a postcard or letter about a time-sensitive issue with your mortgage urging you to call an unknown phone number?
-If you have, you are not alone, as scammers all across the country are pulling public data records to target you and your information.
+If you have, you are not alone.
+Scammers all across the country are pulling public data records to target you and your information.

 The first thing to understand is that these mailings did not come from The Callaway Bank or any other financial institution.
-They are sent to homeowners in the hopes of selling you something or, most often to steal your identity by tricking you.
+They are sent to homeowners in the hopes of selling them something or, most often, to steal their identity by tricking them.
 Recipients are asked to call a phone number about an “important matter” with their loan.
 This scam is especially tricky because it looks like a late notice or official letter that mentions your lender by name.

 The notices will often have a small disclaimer on the bottom stating, “Not Affiliated With” and your lender name.
 However, in the example below, there is no mention of that.